Junikorn/slide-switcher/README.md

 slide-switcher
 ==============

-Polymer component for slide switching with animation
+Polymer component for slide switching with animation and scroll events

 Summary
 --------------

-Slide-switcher creates core-selector-like element which can change state in reaction to scroll animating content (it also uses selected attribute and allows to disable scroll events).
+Slide-switcher extends core-selector adding reaction to scroll and content animation (carousel on optimized css3).
 It fits parent element but can by styled not to with position css styles.

 ```html
 <slide-switcher valueattr="id" selected="{{s}}" selectedIndex="{{sI}}" noscroll>